 - Baby is out

-If baby isn’t growing well or there are other risks in the womb, they will induce.
+If baby isn’t growing well or there are other issues with baby’s health, they will induce.

-Often, women have their own medical issues or reasons that they’d like the baby out.
+Often, women have their own medical issues or reasons (like high blood pressure) that they’d like the baby out.

 Those are the main reasons that people are induced.